Nigella Lawson

-After graduating from Oxford, Lawson worked as a book reviewer and restaurant critic, later becoming the deputy literary editor of The Sunday Times in 1986.
-She then wrote for a number of newspapers and magazines as a freelance journalist.
+After graduating from the University of Oxford, Lawson began her career in journalism, working as a book reviewer and restaurant critic before becoming deputy literary editor of The Sunday Times in 1986.
+She left the staff position the following year to pursue freelance writing.
 In 1998, her first cookery book, How to Eat, was published and sold 300,000 copies, becoming a best-seller.
-Her second book, How to Be a Domestic Goddess, was published in 2000, winning the British Book Award for Author of the Year.
+Lawsons's second book, How to Be a Domestic Goddess, was published in 2000, winning the British Book Award for Author of the Year.